Face shields, eye goggles advised to prevent COVID-19 spread

 The CDC does not have guidelines for when, but they do recommend contacting your local healthcare provider if you notice symptoms of COVID-19.
 Testing decisions are determined by state and local health departments and your healthcare provider.

-When asked this week by ABC News, the window Dr. Fauci recommended was “no earlier than three [days] or no later than five or six," since the incubation period for getting symptoms of the disease after being exposed to COVID-19 is “about five days.”
+When asked by ABC News when people should be tested, the window Dr. Fauci recommended was “no earlier than three [days] or no later than five or six," since the incubation period for getting symptoms of the disease after being exposed to COVID-19 is “about five days.”

 Whether or not you believe you’ve been exposed to COVID-19, see an eye doctor immediately if you show signs of conjunctivitis, as some types of eye inflammation can be vision-threatening.